-Previous studies have identified factors that may influence the decision to use endoscopic laser prostatectomy over TURP including increased patient age, higher surgeon case volume and less patient comorbidity.
-Our study identified a significant trend towards an increase in patient comorbidity over time in the TURP cohort that is consistent with prior studies 15,18,19, though no significant trend in patient comorbidity was identified in the endoscopic laser prostatectomy cohort.
-Though prior studies suggest that older patients are more likely to be treated with endoscopic laser prostatectomy compared to TURP, we found that trends in patient age at the time of surgery did not differ between the treatment groups, with a significant trend towards increased patient age at the time of surgery observed in both the TURP and endoscopic laser prostatectomy cohorts.
+identified a significant trend towards an increase in patient comorbidity over time in the TURP cohort that is consistent with prior studies,^{15,18,19} although no significant trend in patient comorbidity was identified in the endoscopic laser prostatectomy cohort.
+While prior studies suggest that older patients are more likely to be treated with endoscopic laser prostatectomy compared to TURP, we found that trends in patient age at the time of surgery did not differ between the treatment groups, with a significant trend towards increased patient age at the time of surgery observed in both the TURP and endoscopic laser prostatectomy cohorts.

-This study is one of the largest studies to date describing trends in the surgical management of BPO and was conducted in Ontario, Canada which provides health care services free of cost to patients utilizing a single-payer health care system.
-Several advantages are derived from this population-based study design.
-First, patient health care information is systematically recorded in provincial government databases reducing recall/information bias.
-Second, inclusion/exclusion criteria were minimal, as such, the derived patient population reflects the true spectrum of surgical management of BPO.
-In addition, up to 40% of Canada's population resides within the province of Ontario with 40% of all BPO surgeries occurring within the province.
-In conjunction, these factors increase the generalizability of the results.
-Third, all BPO surgeries in the province were captured in the study minimizing selection bias.
-Finally, validated coding schemas were utilized to accurately categorize surgical treatment modalities, further minimizing misclassification/information bias.
+This study is one of the largest studies to date describing trends in the surgical management of BPO and was conducted in Ontario, Canada, which provides healthcare services free of cost to patients using a single-payer healthcare system.
+Several advantages are derived from this populationbased study design.
+First, patient healthcare information is systematically recorded in provincial government databases, reducing recall/information bias.
+Second, inclusion/exclusion criteria were minimal; as such, the derived patient population reflects the true spectrum of surgical management of BPO.
+In addition, up to 40% of Canada's population resides within the province of Ontario,20 with 40% of all BPO surgeries occurring within the province.15 In conjunction, these factors increase the generalizability of the results.
+Third, all BPO surgeries in the province were captured in the study, minimizing selection bias.
+Finally, validated coding schemas were used to accurately categorize surgical treatment modalities, further minimizing misclassification/ information bias.

 We recognize certain limitations of the study.
-Variables that may be driving the observed trends in the surgical management of BPO including indication for surgery are not captured in the databases.
+Variables that may be driving the observed trends in the surgical management of BPO, including indication for surgery, are not captured in the databases.
 As such, although significant changes in BPO management trends were observed, we cannot comment on why this is occurring.
 Similarly, variables that may account for the observed increase in patient age or comorbidity were not captured in the study.
 We hypothesize that medical management may be delaying the age at which patients receive surgical management for BPO, with older patients tending to be more comorbid.
 However, owing to funding eligibility of prescription medication in Ontario, data concerning medication use is not available for patients <65 years of age.
 As the purpose of this study was to accurately characterize BPO surgical management trends, age was not restricted to men over the age of 65 to ensure generalizability of the findings.
-We recognize that a small number of patients in the study were under the age of 50 (1.2%) in which a diagnosis of BPO is quite rare.
-It is possible that these patients received a BPO surgical intervention for a diagnosis other than BPO, though younger patients can present with symptomatic BPO.
+We recognize that a small number of patients in the study were under the age of 50 (1.2%), in which a diagnosis of BPO is quite rare.
+It is possible that these patients received a BPO surgical intervention for a diagnosis other than BPO, although younger patients can present with symptomatic BPO.
 As we used validated coding schemas to identify patients with a diagnosis of BPO who received a BPO surgical intervention, including all age groups that can potentially present with symptomatic BPO serves to reduce selection bias in this study.
 Further, as there are very view patients under the age of 50 included in the study, study conclusions are unlikely to have been significantly affected by inclusion of this patient population.
 Final limitations include a lack of population-based data preceding the introduction of medical therapies for BPO available in Ontario and the inability to capture the effect changes in the surgical management of BPO have had on clinical outcomes (including treatment outcomes and complications).
 Further studies are planned to address these limitations.